Frequently Asked Questions

 While you're helping your pet get better, we'll work on getting your claim processed.
 If it's your first claim, we need a little extra time to review your pet's complete medical records.
 Please request your pet's full medical records, including the doctors' notes, to be faxed to us.
 We will work hard to process your claim within 7-10 business days.
 If it's a second claim or higher, please send the medical records for the most recent service date.
 Second claims or higher can often be processed within 72 business hours, excluding weekends and holidays.

-We know that when your pet is sick or injured, the last thing you want to worry about is how to pay for it.
-So we try to make this process as simple as possible.
+We know that when your pet is sick or injured, the last thing you want to worry about is how to submit a claim.
+With no more claim forms, we've created the fastest and easiest claim process for our customers.

 You can expect that we'll try to keep this process as simple as possible.
 Having pets ourselves, we want you to be able to focus on getting your pet healthy.
 After you file a claim, we will send you a confirmation email letting you know that your claim is in process.
 If you do not receive this confirmation email within 48 hours of submitting your claim, we recommend that you contact us.
 You can expect that if we have any questions, we'll contact you.
 You can also expect that we'll process the claim as quickly as possible.